A Guide to Interactions Between Cats and Humans

 Picture this scenario: Two kittens are born from the same mother in the same indoor home and are handled the same way by people.
 One kitten grows up to love being held and sit in laps.
 The other grows up feisty and always on the move, with no time to cuddle or be picked up.
 Both are socialized to people, but their individual personalities determined how cuddly—or not—they are.

-Another example: Some unsocialized community cats may grow more comfortable around a caregiver who feeds them every day.
-They may approach the caregiver, or even let their caregiver touch them.
-Other cats in the same environment will never become comfortable enough around their caregiver to allow touch.
+Another example: A community cat grows more comfortable over time around a caregiver who feeds him every day.
+He eventually allows the caregiver to approach and even touch him.
+Meanwhile, other cats in his colony who have been fed by the caregiver just as long never become comfortable enough to allow touch.

 This is another reason why socialization is so fluid.
 Often, it just comes down to the individual cat.